edikkesh/Open3D/README.md

 	std::vector<std::set<int>> identically_colored_connected_components_list_;

+The choice for the signuture of the funtion also follows the pattern used with similar functions in Open3D.
 As can be seen from the code below, our implementation uses two nested loops to simulate recursion.

 	TriangleMesh &TriangleMesh::IdenticallyColoredConnectedComponents() {
 	    if (!HasAdjacencyList()) {